Subscribe to updates

 Matters or Information Circulated to Members

-For awareness and consideration, the committee was provided with the response of Councillor Denise Bickley, Cabinet Member for Children's Services SEND, regarding national responsibilities and funding arrangements for health provision in Education, Health and Care Plans (EHCPs).
-Additionally, the response from Councillor Helen Brown, Chair of the Corporate Infrastructure and Regulatory Services Scrutiny Committee, regarding the Future Delivery Model for Highways Maintenance Service was circulated.
+The committee noted the circulated matters, including a response from Councillor Denise Bickley, Cabinet Member for Children's Services (SEND), to the Secretaries of State for Education and Health and Social Care regarding national responsibilities and funding for health provision in Education, Health and Care Plans (EHCPs).
+Also noted was a response from Councillor Helen Brown, Chair of the Corporate Infrastructure and Regulatory Services Scrutiny Committee, regarding the future delivery model for highways maintenance.

 Attendees